PX4/PX4-Autopilot/nuttx/configs/olimex-lpc1766stk/README.txt

     This builds the THTTPD web server example using the THTTPD and the apps/examples/thttpd application.

+    NOTE: See note above with regard to the EABI/OABI buildroot toolchains.
+This example can only be built using the older OABI toolchain.

   usbserial:
     This configuration directory exercises the USB serial class driver at apps/examples/usbserial.
 See apps/examples/README.txt for